IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 the Prefix Information Options advertised in the RA.
-If any of the prefixes included in the PIO is not covered by at least one of the listed prefixes, the associated PvD information MUST be considered to be misconfigured, and MUST NOT be used by the host.
+If any of the prefixes included in the PIO is not covered by at least one of the listed prefixes, the associated PvD information MUST be considered to be a misconfiguration, and MUST NOT be used by the host.
 See
 {{misconfig}} for more discussion on handling such misconfigurations.

 ## Operational Consideration to Providing the PvD Additional Information